Meg Myers: 2018–2020: Take Me to the Disco, Running Up That Hill cover, and EPs with Sumerian Records

 On March 6, 2019, Myers released a cover of "Running Up That Hill", originally by Kate Bush.
-With the release, it was also announced that she would be releasing a collection of seven original songs that were recorded as part of the Take Me To The Disco sessions (but were not included on the album) in early summer 2019.
+With the release, it was also announced that she would be releasing a collection of seven original songs that were recorded as part of the Take Me to the Disco sessions (but were not included on the album) in early summer 2019.
 However, the EP was not released in 2019 for unknown reasons.
 Myers then stated during a livestream on her Patreon on April 27, 2020, that the project had evolved into two EPs to be released later in the year.
 She announced during another Patreon livestream on June 22, 2020, that the two EPs will be titled "Thank U 4 Taking Me 2 The Disco" and "I'd Like 2 Go Home Now".
 On July 26, 2020, it was announced during a Patreon livestream that her next single would be titled "Any Way You Wanna Love".
 "Any Way You Wanna Love" was released on September 30, 2020, on Sumerian Records.
 With the release, it was announced that the EPs would be released on November 13, 2020.

-2021-present: TZIA
+2021–present: TZIA

 Following the releases of Thank U 4 Taking Me 2 The Disco and I'd Like 2 Go Home Now, she began work on her third full length album.
-On March 24, 2022 she released the single "HTIS", which featured Luna Shadows and Carmen Vandenberg.
+On March 24, 2022, she released the single "HTIS", which featured Luna Shadows and Carmen Vandenberg.
 The release of the single "Children of Light II" followed on May 2, 2022.
-"SOPHIA <144>" was released as a single on November 3, 2022.
+"Sophia <144>" was released as a single on November 3, 2022.
 On January 31, 2023, Myers released the single "Me".
 With the release of "Me", Myers announced that her third studio album TZIA would be released on March 24, 2023.
 The single "My Mirror" was then released on February 28, 2023.
+She later collaborated with producer GhostMinus for the single "cults", released on January 26, 2024.